 - T2*/SWI/GRE sequence with long TE

-- When recently hemorrhagic, it can be difficult to distinguish from an underlying hemorrhagic neoplasm or an AVM.
-Followup imaging is often a necessary approach to monitor the evolution of the blood products and to evaluate for an underlying neoplasm.
+- When recently hemorrhagic, it can be difficult to distinguish from an underlying hemorrhagic neoplasm or an arteriovenous malformation.
+Follow-up imaging is often a necessary approach for monitoring evolution of the blood products and evaluating for an underlying neoplasm.

 Contributor: Sean Dodson, MD